Yinnerston/Teaser/docs/Teaser/docs/getting-started/02_setup.md

   - Make sure the data sources are correct --> E.G. might have `prometheus` instead of `prometheus-1`
 - (Unused) Define REDIS_USERNAME and REDIS_PASSWORD in .env file
 - If you get a permission denied error on starting prometheus container, run `sudo chown nobody:nogroup src/prometheus`

+### Building the frontend

+I have setup three profiles to build the frontend application using eas.
+- Production:
+  - `production` profile: Builds as an .aab file for the android play store
+  - `production-apk` profile: Builds as a production .apk file for android
+- Preview:
+  - `preview` profile: Builds as a preview .aab file for the android play store
+  - `preview-apk` profile: Builds as an .apk file for android
+- Development: Development build that supports hot reload based on connecting to the backend
+  - `development` profile: builds as .apk file for android

+Run builds with:
+`npx eas build --platform android --profile {PROFILE_GOES_HERE}`

+You can download your build from eas.